Skip to main content

 Determine Your Benefits Eligibility and Gather Required Documentation

-You may be able to get VA benefits if you are a veteran who served in the active military, naval, or air service and who was discharged or released therefrom under conditions other than dishonorable.
+You may be able to get VA benefits if you are a veteran who served in the active military, naval, or air service and didn’t receive a dishonorable discharge.

 If you enlisted after September 7, 1980, or entered active duty after October 16, 1981, you must have served 24 continuous months or the full period for which you were called to active duty, unless any of the descriptions below are true for you.